rust-gamedev/rust-gamedev.github.io/content/news/026/index.md

 BITGUN ([Steam][bitgun-steam], [Twitter][bitgun-twitter],
 [Discord][bitgun-discord]) by [@LogLogGames][bitgun-twitter] is an action
-roguelike zombie shooter with lots of blood and guns, similar to games like Hotline Miami, Nuclear Throne and Heat Signature.
+roguelike zombie shooter with lots of blood and guns, similar to games like Hotline Miami, Nuclear Throne, and Heat Signature.
 The game is built using Godot and Rust (via [godot-rust][bitgun-godot-rust]).

 They recently re-worked the in-game UI using [egui][bitgun-egui] with